 Anne is a writer, scientist, and musician.

 She has a Masters in Neuroscience from Birkbeck University and a Masters in Biomedical Research from Imperial College London where she won the Galen Award for outstanding research.
-She’s spent years researching and interviewing other researchers and individuals to study the science of love and loss, and regularly speaks on the topic of heartbreak and breakup.
-Anne is a scientific director and medical editor, working across many therapeutic areas, from neurology to oncology to rare diseases.
+Anne is a scientific director, clinical scientist and science communicator, working across many therapeutic areas, from neurology to oncology to rare diseases.
+She is currently researching and writing her debut non-fiction book.

 Her writings have been shortlisted in the John Gardner Memorial Prize (Harpur Palate) and the Barry Hannah Prize in Fiction (Yalobusha Review); they have been published in North Dakota Quarterly, New Plains Review, Southword, and many other journals.